gwilymhumphreys/hexxi/readme.md

 #####API
 Status: In progress

-Extracting lib from prototype
+Expect changes!

 #####Entities
-The following are included in core
+The following base entities are included in core
 - board
 - grid_tile
 - unit